USA-RedDragon/DMRHub/README.md

 - [API done] Make user admins appointable and implement user suspend in the UI
 - [API done] Add ability to add and remove talkgroup admins and NCOs in the UI
-- Superadmin class that can add and remove admin
-- Admin class that can make and delete talkgroups, suspend and enable users, appoint and demote talkgroup owners, and see the master repeater and user list
 - Finalize color scheme

 #### Things the dev sees